bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 =================

-The Wallis derivation of maximum entropy [1 ,2] starts off with a conceptually simple argument which through some calculation ends up with our tried and true measure of entropy.
-It's nice because it does not require defining information as :math:`\log p` upfront and then making some argument that we want to maximize it's expected value but gets there directly instead.
+The Wallis derivation of maximum entropy [1 ,2] starts off with a conceptually simple argument, which through some calculation ends up with our tried and true measure of entropy.
+It's nice because it does not require defining information as :math:`-\log p` upfront and then making some argument that we want to maximize it's expected value but gets there directly instead.

 To start, let's assume the problem from the previous section: we want to